juanptsanchez/testimonials_grid_section/README.md

 - CSS Grid
 - Mobile-first workflow

-### What I learned

-Use CSS Grid and some Flexbox in my project.

 ### Useful resources

 - [Google Fonts](https://fonts.google.com/) - This helped me select the font and use it in my project.